hardboydu/awesome/awesome-machinelearning.md

 * [DeepCL OpenCL library to train deep convolutional neural networks](https://github.com/hughperkins/DeepCL)
 * [VisualSearchServer](https://github.com/AKSHAYUBHAT/VisualSearchServer)
 * [nanoflann](https://github.com/jlblancoc/nanoflann) a C++ header-only library for Nearest Neighbor (NN) search wih KD-trees
+* [thunlp/OpenKE](http://openke.thunlp.org/) OpenKE is an open-source framework for knowledge embedding organized by THUNLP based on the TensorFlow toolkit.
+In OpenKE, we provide fast and stable toolkits, including the most popular knowledge representation learning (KRL) methods.
+The framework easy to extend and convenient to design new knowledge embedding models.

 # 别人搜集整理的资源列表